young-kcd/firebird/doc/README.read_consistency.md

 When statement executed within read committed read consistency transaction its database view is not changed (similar to snapshot transaction).
 Therefore it is useless to wait for commit of concurrent transaction in the hope to re-read new committed record version.
-On read, behavior is similar to read committed *no record version* transaction - do not wait for active transaction and walk backversions chain looking for record version visible to the current snapshot.
+On read, behavior is similar to read committed *record version* transaction - do not wait for active transaction and walk backversions chain looking for record version visible to the current snapshot.

 When update conflict happens engine behavior is changed.
 If concurrent transaction is active,